 - Apple Music will also take about a week to update your Get Up and Chill Mix playlists, as well as your radio station.
 If you’re new, it may take several weeks and up to one or two months to generate those playlists.
 Mine initially took close to 90 days.

-- Apple Music seems to prefer sometimes shuffling in a song or artist that’s a little outside-the-norm here and there.
+- Apple Music seems to prefer shuffling in a song or artist that’s a little outside the norm here and there.

 I think this last point deserves some praise.

 There’s value in Apple Music’s approach to recommending slightly unusual songs